 This rule checks the end process line has a label.
 The closing label will be added if the opening process label exists.
-Refer to the section Configuring Optional Items for options.

 '''

 end process;

 '''

 This rule checks the end process label has proper case.

 Refer to the section Configuring Uppercase and Lowercase Rules for information on changing the default case.